grasple/open-format/README.md

 The goal of this repository to facilitate the development of a well-documented open import/export format for online, interactive math exercises.

-The first version of the format is defined using the [JSON Schema vocabulary](http://json-schema.org/) and is captured in the following schemas:

-- [exercises.schema.json](./exercise.schema.json): the main schema for different type of exercises.
-You probably want to start here.
-- [parameter.schema.json](./parameter.schema.json): a schema to define different types of parameters
-- [content-types.schema.json](./content-types.schema.json): common definitions of types used in the other two schemas.

-#### Note: the current version of the format is `v0.0.1` and is published to sollicit feedback from the community.
-Please keep in mind that this format can (and most likely will) change in the future.

-## Providing feedback
-If you have any feedback please feel free to create a pull request with proposed changes, create an issue with your feedback, or comment on [this commit](https://github.com/grasple/open-format-schemas/commit/76b6177c8d74227e33e79442d70ee7044016d9c8).

 ## What is the purpose of this open file format?
 The first purpose of this file format is to make it possible to export exercises created in Grasple to a text file, and to define the format in which exercises need to be written in order to automatically import them into Grasple.